Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In Brooklyn I recommend Brooklyn Heights and Cobble Hill for beautiful brownstones, excellent views, cool shops, and easy access to Manhattan.
 Head a bit further in to Boerum Hill, Prospect Heights, and Park Slope for a more residential feel.

 Downtown Brooklyn is central and convenient.
 Williamsburg, the original hipster zone turned expensive yuppie neighborhood, is very popular with visitors.
-Brooklyn is also the center of lesbian life in New York.
-Check out hotels in Brooklyn here.
+Brooklyn is also the center of lesbian nightlife in New York.
+Check out hotels in Brooklyn here and see all Brooklyn Airbnbs here.

 In Queens I recommend Long Island City (amazing Manhattan views along the water) and Astoria (fantastic Mediterranean food).
 Both neighborhoods have easy access to Manhattan via subway.
-Check out hotels in Queens here.
+Check out hotels in Queens here and see all Queens Airbnbs here.

 Which neighborhoods should solo women avoid?
 Almost all of Manhattan is perfectly fine; the only Manhattan neighborhood where I would avoid walking at night is East Harlem (north of 96th St and east of 5th Ave) unless you’re very experienced in cities.
-The rest of Harlem is fine (I live there!), as are Washington Heights and Inwood to the north.
+The rest of Harlem is fine, as are Washington Heights and Inwood to the north.
 Avoid the area around Brownsville and East New York in Brooklyn.

 Staten Island and parts of New Jersey (Jersey City, Hoboken) are perfectly safe, as well as cheap, but less than convenient.
 What you gain in savings you end up spending in transit (traveling to Jersey requires the PATH train in addition to the NYC subway, and Ubers/cabs are expensive) and time (the Staten Island Ferry is free but takes 30 minutes, and that’s if you’re staying right by the ferry).
 Feel free to stay there, just remember that they’re cheaper for a reason.